-(11) Inputs which Inputs which Outputs they
+(11) Inputs which do not change: Inputs which do change: Outputs they change to:

-do not change: do change: do change: cl nge to:

 a.
-LH-HL b.
-HL-HL c. \rightarrow HL-L
+LH-HL HL-LH ł ).
+HL-HL LH-LH c.
+HL-L LH-HL

-HL-LH LH-LH \rightarrow LH-HL

-L-LH LH-L \rightarrow L-L
+L-LH LH-L L-L

-HL-L L-HL \rightarrow L-L
+HL-L L-HL L-L

 L-L

 By comparing the two sets of inputs, we see a clear difference: In (11a) the first tone ends at the same level at which the second tone begins.
 In (11b), on the other hand, the second tone begins at the opposite tone level with which the first tone ends.
-This suggests that there is a conspiracy at work, stated in (12):
+This suggests that there is a conspiracy at work, stated in (12)

-(12) CONSPIRACY: The end-tone of one syllable should be the same as the beginning tone of the next (i.e., do not change tone levels between syllables!).
+(12) CONSPIRACY: The end-tone of one syllable should be the same as the beginning tone of the next. (i.e. don't change tone levels between syllables!)

-In Hakha Lai there is a prohibition against changing tone levels between syllables.
+In Hakha Lai the end-tone of one syllable should be the same as the beginning tone of the next.
+In this language, there is a prohibition against changing tone levels between syllables.
 Instead, tone levels change WITHIN syllables.
-We formulate this conspiracy as a constraint in (13), which we call the No Jumping Principle, or NOJUMP:4 i.e., Hakha Lai, a contour tone language, likes tone changes to take place within syllables
+We formulate this conspiracy as a constraint in (13), which we call the Intersyllabic No Contour Principle, or NoCP: